Bernie Tiede: Family and early life

 Bernie Tiede is the son of Bernhardt Tiede, a native of Olegnow, Volyn Oblast, Ukraine.
 Of German descent, Tiede had immigrated in 1926 as a child with his family to the United States.
 The elder Tiede had served as a professor of music and choral director at Our Lady of the Lake College in San Antonio, Texas (1946–1948), at Southern Methodist University (SMU) in Dallas (1948–1957), at Kilgore College in Kilgore (1957–1968), and then McMurry College in Abilene, where he served as director of the McMurry Chanters until his death.
 In addition to his work as a university professor, the elder Tiede also served as church music director and as a vocal performer.
 Bernie Tiede's mother was his father's first wife, Lela Mae Jester (1933–1960).
-They married in 1957, and Bernie was born in the next year in Abilene.
+They married in 1957, and Bernie was born the next year in Tyler.
 Jester was killed in an automobile accident when Bernie was two years old.
 Tiede’s father, who was driving the car in which Jester died, never forgave himself, and started drinking frequently.

 His father died in Abilene when Tiede was fifteen.
 Tiede graduated from Cooper High School in 1976.
 He became a mortician, working in Carthage as assistant director of the Hawthorn Funeral Home.
 He was very popular in the town.